Detection of low-energy fluxons from engineered long Josephson junctions for efficient computing: EXPERIMENT AND RESULTS

 \subsection{LJJ parameters, component analysis, and launch speed}

 Circuits in this work were fabricated utilizing $Nb/AlO_x/Nb$ trilayer Josephson junctions and other elements at a superconducting digital foundry (see acknowledgment).
 The main circuit in this work allows us to study fluxons traveling through our LJJs.
 The circuit consists of a DC-to-SFQ (DC/SFQ) converter that functions as a fluxon launcher, an LJJ, and an SFQ-to-DC (SFQ/DC) converter that functions as a fluxon detector.
-The detector circuit outputs measurable DC levels which transition upon arrival of a fluxon (see Fig. \ref{circuit}).
-A fluxon will be launched into the LJJ at every rising edge of an input waveform fed into our DC/SFQ converter (launcher).
-The SFQ/DC converter (detector) uses a T flip-flop (TFF) to switch between two states upon each fluxon arrival \cite{polonsky1993new}.
-As a result, every edge corresponds to a fluxon arrival, and the detector output frequency should be half of the launcher input frequency.
+The detector circuit gives measurable DC levels which change upon arrival of a fluxon (see Fig. \ref{circuit}).
+A fluxon will be launched into the LJJ when the rising edge of the input waveform arrives at our DC/SFQ converter (launcher).
+The SFQ/DC converter (detector) uses a T flip-flop (TFF) to alternatively switch between two internal states upon each fluxon arrival \cite{polonsky1993new}.
+As a result, every edge of an output waveform corresponds to a fluxon arrival, and the detector signal frequency should be half of the launcher input frequency.

-Fig.~\ref{circuit} (A) and (B) depict a schematic and photographs of the test LJJ and surrounding test circuits.
-The left enlarged view in Fig. \ref{circuit} (B) illustrates discrete LJJ cells consisting of niobium trilayer Josephson junctions (JJs) and interconnecting linear inductors.
-Inductor wires have an extracted inductance of L/2 = 3.92~pH per rail per cell (L per cell).
-In total, there are 79 cells in the LJJ circuit between the converters, with one JJ per cell.
-The critical current used in this paper is calculated from the designed current density, which has an unknown accuracy in the fabrication process.
+Fig.~\ref{circuit} (A) and (B) depict a schematic and some photographs of the test circuits, respectively.
+The left enlarged view in Fig. \ref{circuit} (B) illustrates discrete LJJ cells consisting of niobium trilayer Josephson junctions (JJs) and interconnecting "rail" inductors.
+Inductor wires have an extracted inductance of $L/2 = 3.92$~pH per rail per cell, where L is the inductance per cell.
+There are 79 complete cells in the LJJ, with one JJ per cell (one JJ in the LJJ is not part of a complete cell).
+The critical current used in this paper is calculated from the designed and nominal current density, rather than the actual current density.
 The nominal critical current density, $J_c$, is 1~$\mu$A/$\mu \text{m}^2$, and the nominal JJ area per LJJ cell is 7.5 $\mu \text{m}^2$.
 Consequently, the nominal critical current of the JJ in LJJs is 7.5~$\mu$A. The unshunted JJ inductance, $L_J$ = $\Phi_0/2\pi I_C$, is 43.88~pH.
-Thus, the ratio of inductance between the JJ and linear inductor $L_J/L$ is 5.64.
-The LJJ length is approximately 1300~$\mu$m, which is significantly longer than the Josephson penetration depth ($\lambda_J$ = $a\sqrt{L_J/L} \approx 14 \mu \text{m}$).
+The ratio of inductance between the JJ inductance and cell inductance $L_J/L$ is 5.64, such that the fluxon can, in principle, travel ballistically, i.e., with a small change in velocity.
+The Josephson penetration depth is 2.4 unit-cells ($\lambda_J$ = $a\sqrt{L_J/L} $) and the LJJ has 79 unit cells such that the media is long compared to a fluxon.